Improved Stabilizer Estimation via Bell Difference Sampling: Tolerant Property Testing of Stabilizer States

-It is convenient to first recall the GNW algorithm, which works as follows.
+We record several statements that will go into our proof that our tolerant property testing algorithm is sound.
+It is first convenient to recall the GNW algorithm, which works as follows.
 Perform Bell difference sampling on the input state to get a string $x \in \F_2^{2n}$.
-Then measure the corresponding Weyl operator $W_x$ twice and accept if the result is the same across both measurements.
+Then perform the $\{\pm 1\}$ measurement $W_x^{\otimes 2}$ on $\ket{\psi}^{\otimes 2}$ and accept if the result is $1$.
 The algorithm uses six copies of the input state.